hyungmogu/udacity-cloud-devops-project-5/README.md

 - Apply unit testing (In Progress)
 - Apply CI/CD using circleci
 - Making sure this application work in minikube
-- Deploying this app to aws EKS
+- Deploying this app to AWS EKS
+- Provide an easier way to deploy to AWS EKS via circleci

 ## Setup Instruction (Local)